National ACT Virtual Meetings & Discussion Forum to Address Impact of COVID-19

 Meeting recordings are available at the Virtual Forum; please scroll down for more details.

-We are hosting a monthly meet-up on the first Tuesday of each month for non-provider ACT stakeholders who assume a role of overseeing ACT from a mental health authority perspective, funding ACT, providing ACT training and technical supports, which includes leading ACT fidelity reviews.
-Meetings are currently scheduled through December 2020.
+We are hosting quarterly meet-ups on Tuesdays for non-provider ACT stakeholders who assume a role of overseeing ACT from a mental health authority perspective, funding ACT, providing ACT training and technical supports, which includes leading ACT fidelity reviews.
+Meetings are currently scheduled through October 2021.

 The intent is to create a unique space to share challenges and solutions related ACT operations and services during the COVID-19 pandemic.
 This meet-up is hosted by Lorna Moser, PhD, of the Institute for Best Practices, UNC Center for Excellence in Community Mental Health and Maria Monroe-DeVita, PhD of the University of Washington Department of Psychiatry and Behavioral Sciences and the Northwest Mental Health Technology Transfer Center (MHTTC), the sponsor for these ACT meet-up events.